Negative Control Antigen Manipulation

-Compare the results of the antibody alone versus the antibody with the antigen.
-The disappearance of the requested band will confirm the specificity of the antibody.
+Compare the results of antibody alone versus antibody with negative control antigen.
+The disappearance of the requested band confirms the specificity of the antibody.

 How do YOU use the negative control antigen?

 Examples of published work using the negative control antigen:

 Figure 1.
 Expression of P2X7 receptor in mouse and human hippocampus.Western blot analysis of mouse (upper panels) and human (lower panels) hippocampal lysates using Anti-P2X7 Receptor Antibody (#APR-004).
 In both species tested, P2X7 receptor is clearly detected.
 In samples probed with the antibody preincubated with the negative control antigen (right upper and lower panels), no signal is observed for P2X7 receptor, showing that the antibody specifically detects P2X7.
 In an additional control experiment, Anti-P2X7 Receptor Antibody is preincubated with the Anti-P2X4 Receptor Antibody (#APR-002) negative control antigen.
 As observed, the negative control antigen for the P2X4 antibody does not block the Anti-P2X7 Receptor Antibody.Adapted from Jimenez-Pacheco, A. et al. (2016) J. Neurosci.
 36, 5920 with permission of the Society for Neuroscience.

 Figure 2.
 Expression of TRPV4 in mouse kidney cell line.Immunocytochemical staining of mouse mCCDcl1 kidney cells using Anti-TRPV4 Antibody (#ACC-034), (green).
 TRPV4 staining is completely abolished when the antibody is preincubated with the negative control antigen (right panels).Adapted from Li, Y. et al. (2016) PLoS ONE 11, e0155006 with permission of PLoS.